-Dissertation: The Semantics of Number Marking: Reference to Kinds, Counting, and Optional Classifiers (pdf)
+Dissertation: The Semantics of Number Marking: Reference to Kinds, Counting, and Optional Classifiers [pdf]

-2022.
+2022-2023.
 Jointly with Ankana Saha and Kate Davidson.
 Focus on demonstratives: Experiments in English, Turkish, Bangla, and Mandarin.

 2022.
-Jointly with Ömer Demirok
+Jointly with Ömer Demirok and Muhammet Bal.

 The Interaction of Argument Structure, Case, Agreement, and Bare Noun Semantics in Laz [The Pazar (Atina) and Çamlıhemşin (Vica) dialects]